 Where Are Susan Bates Silvalume Crochet Hooks Made?

-They used to be made in the USA, but haven’t been made there for quite some time now.
+They used to be made in the USA but haven’t been made there for quite some time now.
 Some users say the quality has changed since they are no longer made in the USA.

 What Crochet Hooks Are Similar To Susan Bates?

-If the name “Susan Bates” isn’t stamped on them, it would be from the 1940s or earlier.
-The Silvalume line wasn’t introduced until the 1960s.
+If the name “Susan Bates” isn’t stamped on them, it’s from the 1940s or earlier.
+Silvalume wasn’t introduced until the 1960s.